Cryptocurrency prices today: Check rates of Bitcoin, Ethereum, XRP, Solana

 What is going on with the popular stablecoins today?

-A stablecoin is a cryptocurrency that has very low volatility.
-Its value is correlated to a real-world asset such as fiat currency or gold.
-Talking about some of the popular tokens, Tether and USD Coin are trading at $1 (up 0.01%) and $1 (up 0.01%), respectively.
+A stablecoin is a cryptocurrency that has very little volatility.
+Its value is linked to a real-world asset such as fiat currency or gold.
+Talking about some of the popular tokens, Tether and USD Coin are trading at $1 (flat) and $0.99 (flat), respectively.

 Total cryptocurrency market capitalization

-The current global crypto market cap is $1.2 trillion, a 0.69% increase over the last day.
-The total crypto market volume over the last 24 hours is $32.09 billion, which marks a 9.02% increase.
-Last month, the global crypto market cap was $1.06 trillion, compared to $1.28 trillion three months ago.Share this timeline
+The current global crypto market cap is $1.2 trillion, a 0.96% increase over the last day.
+The total crypto market volume over the last 24 hours is $23.61 billion, which marks a 5.35% increase.
+The global cryptocurrency market valuation was $1.19 trillion last month, in comparison to $1.16 trillion three months ago.Share this timeline